Jupi2051/LensCrafters/README.md

 # LensCrafters

-This is a landing page for a restaurant website developed using ReactJs with Typescript & Tailwind with all its amazing features with simple filtering methods.
+LensCrafters is a photographer portfolio website developed using ReactJs with Typescript and Tailwind with all its amazing features and Framer motion.
 **You can see it here: _[LensCrafters](https://lens-crafters-6418dppem-amrabouelkair.vercel.app/)_**

 ## Screenshots